 Depending on the state, the particular traffic offense on which the suspension or revocation will be based, or both, the decision to suspend or revoke a driver’s license may be required or within the discretion of the person or entity authorized to suspend or revoke the license.
 In all states, driver’s license revocation or suspension can have a serious impact on one’s life and should not be taken lightly.
-Contact Weiland Upton in Richmond to schedule an appointment with an attorney who can explain the laws and regulations governing license revocation or suspension in Virginia.
+Contact The Weiland Firm, PLC in Richmond to schedule an appointment with an attorney who can explain the laws and regulations governing license revocation or suspension in Virginia.

 License Revocation versus Suspension